kriszyp/alkali/README.md

 ### subscribe(listener)

 This adds a listener for any changes to the variable.
+If you provide a function, this will be called with an event object that has a `value()` method that can be called to get the current value.
+You can also use a subscriber object with a `next(value)` method, based on the proposed ES7 Observable API.
+However, use of `subscribe` to immediately access the value is generally discouraged, because it require immediate recomputation, rather than using  alkali's optimized resource management.
+It is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management and avoid unnecessary computations.

+### notifies(target)

-The `listener` can be an object with an `updated(updateEvent)` method that will be called with update notifications.
+The `target` can be another variable, or any object with an `updated(updateEvent)` method that will be called with update notifications.
 The `updateEvent` has the following properties:
 `type` - This is the type of notification.
 The most common is `'refresh'`.
 `key`	- This is the name of the property or index of the position that was changed.

-Alternately, if you provide a function, this will be called with an event object that has a `value()` method that can be called to get the current value.
-You can also use a subscriber object with a `next(value)` method, based on the proposed ES7 Observable API.
-However, use of `subscribe` to immediately access the value is generally discouraged, because it require immediate recomputation, rather than using  alkali's optimized resource management.
-It is preferred to propagate changes through Variables and Updaters, as they provide more efficient resource management and avoid unnecessary computations.

-### unsubscribe(listener)
+### stopNotifies(target)

-This stops the notifications to the dependent variable, undoing the action of `subscribe`.
+This stops the notifications to the dependent variable, undoing the action of `notifies`.

 ### updated(updateEvent, context?)